Information technology sector

 Diversification does not ensure a profit or guarantee against loss.

 It is not possible to invest directly in an index.
 All market indices are unmanaged.
 Index performance is not meant to represent that of any Fidelity mutual fund.
 The S&P 500® index is a market capitalization-weighted index of 500 common stocks chosen for market size, liquidity, and industry group representation to represent U.S. equity performance.
-The S&P 500 Information Technology index comprises those companies included in the S&P 500 that are classified as members of the information technology sector.
-S&P 500 is a registered service mark of The McGraw-Hill Companies, Inc., and has been licensed for use by Fidelity Distributors Corporation and its affiliates.
+MSCI US IMI Information Technology 25-50 Index is a modified market capitalization-weighted index of stocks designed to measure the performance of Information Technology companies in the MSCI US Investable Market 2500 Index.
+The MSCI US Investable Market 2500 Index is the aggregation of the MSCI US Large Cap 300, Mid Cap 450, and Small Cap 1750 Indices.

 Information presented herein is for discussion and illustrative purposes only and is not a recommendation or an offer or solicitation to buy or sell any securities.
 Views expressed are as of the date indicated, based on the information available at that time, and may change based on market and other conditions.
 Unless otherwise noted, the opinions provided are those of the author and not necessarily those of Fidelity Investments or its affiliates.
 Fidelity does not assume any duty to update any of the information.